 Since 2017 I’ve been project managing in collaboration with the British Museum’s Adult Programmes team an annual one-night Late opening takeover of the Museum campus.
 Normally hosted in June - July each year this annual one-night event normally reflects and responds to the Museum’s flagship exhibition at the time.
 Over the last three years this has meant that nights have varied in theme and approach, taking as their inspiration notions of the American Dream, Rodin and Manga.

-Images (click to scroll)
+Images (click and scroll)

-Images: Stefon Grant © Arts SU
+Images: Amber Muir © Arts SU

 British Museum credits

 With thanks to the British Museum Adult Programme who collaborated with us for this event - facilitating and budgeting for the activity to happen, believed in the students and supported their vision:

 - Freddie Matthews - Head of Adult Programmes

 - Bryony Smith - Events Manager (2017 - 2020) and all the amazing British Museum volunteers